YaminiSeerapu51/Amazon-ML-Hackathon/README.md

 4. **dataset/sample_test_out.csv**: Sample outputs for sample_test.csv.
 The output for test.csv must be formatted in the exact same way.
 Note: The predictions in the file might not be correct.

 ![WhatsApp Image 2025-05-12 at 20 40 11_72617995](https://github.com/user-attachments/assets/f8fd9c34-e52d-4567-a15f-de781ed2672e)

+# Constraints
+- You will be provided with a sample output file and a sanity checker file.
+Format your output to match the sample output file exactly and pass it through the sanity checker to ensure its validity.
+Note: If the file does not pass through the sanity checker, it will not be evaluated.
+You should recieve a message like Parsing successfull for file: ...csv if the output file is correctly formatted.
+- You are given the list of allowed units in constants.py and also in Appendix.
+Your outputs must be in these units.
+Predictions using any other units will be considered invalid during validation.

+# Submission File
+Upload a test_out.csv file in the Portal with the exact same formatting as sample_test_out.csv

 # Future Scope
 This project can also further achieved using HuggingFace and Llama transformers.